Woody Kincaid: 2023: North American record for indoor 5000 metres

 In 2023, Kincaid left the Bowerman Track Club to move to Flagstaff, Arizona and train under coach Mike Smith.
 In an interview, Kincaid talked about his decision to leave the club and long-time coach Jerry Schumacher, stating: “I’m getting older, I want to try different training,” Kincaid said. “…My dad passed away [in November 2021] and I kind of just needed a change in my life, in general.
 It’s not really a team thing.”
 On January 27 at the Boston University John Thomas Terrier Classic, the 30-year-old broke the North American indoor record in the 5000 m with a time of 12:51.61, slicing more than two seconds off Grant Fisher's mark set on the same track in February 2022.
 His closing splits included a 56.39 s for the final 400 m, and 26.27 s for the final lap.
 His performance put him fourth on the world indoor all-time list.

 2024

 Kincaid qualified for his second Olympics with his second place finish in the 10,000m at the U.S. Olympic trials.
 At the Paris Games, Kincaid finished 16th in the 10,000m.

+2026

+Kincaid placed 4th 27:20.84 at The TEN.
+On July 23, Kincaid won the 10,000 m title at the 2026 USA Outdoor Track and Field Championships at Icahn Stadium in New York City, outkicking Grant Fisher by 0.80 seconds in 30:13.66 with a 54.89-second final lap for his third national title in the event.